Drewbie345/okcoders/HTML_CSS/htmlTemplate.md

 HTML TEMPLATE
 =============

-The code below will help you get started.
+The code below will help you get started with any project.

 ````html
 <!DOCTYPE html>